moosmann/matlab/README.md

    git status

-How to start a reconstruction:
+How to start the tomographic reconstruction routine:

-1) Change directory to downloaded 'matlab' folder:
+1) Change directory to the 'matlab' folder:

    cd matlab

-2) Start MATLAB with predefined settings from within the 'matlab' folder:
+2) Start MATLAB using the following script:

    ./startmatlab.sh

-    This sets environment variables in order to use a local installation of the ASTRA toolbox, starts MATLAB, and sets the search path (this overwrites local user settings, for details see 'startup.m'_)
+    The script automatically sets environment variables in order to use a local installation of the ASTRA toolbox, starts MATLAB, and sets the MATLAB search paths.
+(Note that this will overwrite local MATLAB user settings, for details see 'startup.m'.)

-    If 'startmatlab.sh' is not executable:
+    (If 'startmatlab.sh' is not executable: chmod +x startmatlab.sh)
-    chmod +x startmatlab.sh

-3) Open 'p05_reco' in MATLAB located at './matlab/experiments/p05/' if not already opened, eg type 'edit p05_reco' in MATLAB's command line
+3) If not already open, open 'p05_reco' (also for P07 scans) in MATLAB located at './matlab/experiments/p05/' e.g. enter 'edit p05_reco' in MATLAB's command line.

-4) Check and modify reconstruction parameters, at least 'scan_path'
+4) Edit/check the reconstruction parameters, at least you have to modify 'par.scan_path'.

-5) Start reconstruction by one of the following:
+5) Start the reconstruction by one of the following:
     - Type 'p05_reco' in MATLAB's command line
     - Click 'RUN' button in editor tab
-    - Type 'F5' key when focus is in the 'p05_reco' file    -
+    - Type 'F5' key when focus is in the 'p05_reco.m' file    -

-How to set up a loop script to reconstruct several data sets: help p05_create_reco_loop
+The reconstruction can be automatically looped over all data sets acquired during a beamtime and/or over different reconstruction parameters.
+How to set up a loop script to reconstruct several data
+sets: help p05_create_reco_loop